Renters can ask Consumer Affairs Victoria to investigate and report on rent increases if they think the increase is too high.

 You can only ask for a rent assessment where the rent has not increased but you still think it is too high if you are in one of the following situations.

-- The rental provider has reduced or removed services, facilities or other items that you were previously getting as part of the rental agreement, but they haven’t reduced the rent.
+- The rental provider has reduced or removed services, facilities or other items that were previously part of the rental agreement.
+But they haven’t reduced the rent.

 How to get a rent assessment